cdasa/be-take-home/README.md

 1. List available stocks
 2. Get user portfolios (list of their stocks and quantities)
 3. Execute stock purchase transactions
-4. Generate and email daily reports including successful and failed transactions
+4. Generate and send by email daily reports including successful and failed transactions

 ## Requirements